Certificate Games and Consequences for the Classical Adversary Bound: Overview of our techniques

 \section{Overview of our techniques}

 The main contribution of this paper is to give lower and upper bounds on certificate game complexity in different models: private coin, public coin and shared entanglement.
 The bounds on private coin certificate game complexity are obtained by manipulating previously known results and use standard techniques.
-The bounds on private coin certificate complexity are given in Section~\ref{sec:CG-bounds}.

 The principal contribution, in terms of techniques, is in giving upper and lower bounds on certificate game complexity of public coin and shared entanglement model ($\CGpub$ and $\CGstar$).
 These techniques can naturally be divided into two parts.